Dr. Denise Eby Konan

 The DKI Center is facilitated by the Daniel K. Inouye Institute Fund and is undertaken with the support and guidance of Irene Hirano Inouye, son Ken Inouye, and longtime chief of staff Jennifer Goto Sabas.

-The DKI Center will be built upon a framework of seven (7) key academic programs designed to advance public understanding of U.S. history and government, public service leadership, democratic ideals and global awareness through visiting and resident experts, communications programs and exhibits, public engagement and educational programs (particularly for K-12), lectures and other civic engagement efforts.
-These seven programs include:
+The DKI Center will be built upon three pillars designed to advance public understanding of U.S. history and government, public service leadership, democratic ideals and global awareness through visiting and resident experts, communications programs and exhibits, public engagement and educational programs (particularly for K-12), lectures and other civic engagement efforts.
+The three pillars are composed of seven programs:

 The Center will be a unit of the UH Mānoa College of Social Sciences in affiliation with the UH Mānoa Library and ‘Ulu‘ulu: Henry Ku‘ualoha Guigni Moving Image Archive of Hawai‘i at UH West O‘ahu.
 It will house Senator Inouye’s Congressional Papers, Center for Oral History, Inouye Fellows.